healthbadge/episimmer/docs/userguide/diseasemodel.rst

         return 0

     #This function states the probability of an agent becoming infected from the ambient infection
-    def event_recieve_fn(agent,ambient_infection,event_info,location,current_time_step):
+    def event_receive_fn(agent,ambient_infection,event_info,location,current_time_step):
       beta=0.001
       return ambient_infection*beta

 As shown above, we see that both functions return a value for a single agent.
 In the event_contribute_fn, if the agent is Infected, he returns 1.
 This value will be accumulated and finally represent the ambient infection of the event.
 When it is 1, it actually represents the total number of infected agents in the Event.
-In the event_recieve_fn, a probability of infection is returned based on the ambient infection.
+In the event_receive_fn, a probability of infection is returned based on the ambient infection.

 .. note::